OCR-tech/CubeOCR/docs/doc.md

 ### Installation:

-1. Download and install CubeOCR from the [official website](https://ocr-tech.github.io/CubeOCR/index.html)
+1. Download and install CubeOCR from the [website](https://ocr-tech.github.io/CubeOCR/index.html)
 2. Run the `CubeOCR.exe` file to start the application.

 ### Usage Instructions: